FridaWikell/hangman-game/README.md

 ### Site Owner Goals

-The site owner goals is to share the interest about retro Nintendo games and provide a fun experience for the user.
+The site owner goals are to share the interest about retro Nintendo games and provide a fun experience for the user.

 ## Design

-### Colour Scheme
+### Color Scheme

 The colors are chosen with a starting point at the chalkboard.
 The color was chosen to match and at the same time make the chalkboard pop out.